SamGorr/tscmf_system/memory-bank/implementation-summary.md

   - Improved user experience with clear labeling and appropriate icons
   - Direct display of database fields for accuracy
   - Consistent formatting with the rest of the application
+  - Consolidated important transaction metadata in a single section
+  - Enhanced visual hierarchy with status information prominently displayed in the header
+  - Improved access to source documents within the context of request information